+Examinations
-- Examinations - There will be 3 tests (40-50 minutes to complete each) covering the textbook readings, corresponding lecture slides, and additional reading materials. - There will be 3 quizzes (20-35 minutes to complete each) covering provided reading materials. - Make-up tests and quizzes should be avoided at all costs.
-Discuss with the instructor PRIOR to the test start date if you feel this is absolutely necessary or if you have a university excused absence. - Missed exams/quizzes will NOT be allowed to be taken. - Discussion Board Posts - You will be required to complete 20 Posts (worth 5-10 points each). - Any LATE work submitted will NOT be accepted without a reasonable/valid excuse at the discretion of the instructor.
-Any late work accepted will have points taken off, so please be aware of each week's due dates.

-- Engagement with other Students - You will be required to comment on at least two other student's Discussion Board Posts for 19 of the 20 Posts (excluding Post 7).
+- There will be 3 tests (40-50 minutes to complete each) covering the workbook materials and corresponding slides/lecture material. - o There will be 5 quizzes (30 minutes to complete each) covering the reading list. - Make-up exams and quizzes should be avoided at all costs.
+Discuss with the instructor PRIOR to the test start date if you feel this is absolutely necessary or if you have a university excused absence.

+- o For Covid-19 or other illnesses forcing you to miss the test, a Doctor's note and communication with the instructor prior to the test date is required. - o Missed exams/quizzes will NOT be allowed to be taken. - Discussion Board Posts/Workbook Activities - You will be required to complete 14 posts/workbook activities throughout the semester worth 5 points each. - O Points will be taken off or a grade of zero will be given if a student's Post is not correctly labeled/numbered for the assignment (1, 2, 3, etc.).
+This will make it easier on the student to see what he/she has answered as well as being easier to grade.
+Please see Posting Rules on Blackboard and below for more expectations. - Any LATE work submitted will NOT be accepted without a reasonable/valid excuse at the discretion of the instructor.
+Any late work that is accepted will have points taken off. - Engagement with other Students and Dr. Smith - O You will be required to comment on at least two other student's Discussion Board Posts for 12 of the 14 Posts (excluding Posts 3 & 10).
 Engagements are worth 2 points total for both.
 No engagements or only one engagement for the post will result in 0 points. - All Engagements/Comments are due 24 hours after the Post assignment is due.
 For example, Post 1 is due by 10pm on Thursday, August 26th, so the interactions are due by 10pm on Friday, August 27th. - Comments/Engagements should be more than "Great post!", "I agree that is interesting.", and etc. Respond as if you were having a conversation with them in real life, ask questions about their posts (nicely), make good, well thought out comments.
 To make it better, if someone, including me, asks you a question, respond to it!
 I may throw out some extra bonus points for question responses.
 Responses should be at least 40 words.
-If you have 39 or less words, you will not receive any credit. - If a classmate asks you a question regarding your post and it is on time (before the engagement due date) you are required to respond to that question within 48 hours of the due date before losing credit to your engagement/interaction grade for that Post.
+If you have 39 or less words, you will not receive any credit for either engagement. - o If a classmate asks you a question regarding your post and it is on time (before the engagement due date) you are required to respond to that question within 48 hours before losing credit to your engagement/interaction grade for that Post.
 Yes, you are only required to engage with 2 other posts, but if someone engages with you and asks you a question on your Post (not one of your engagements), then that is still part of your required interactions for that Post.